Software Engineer II, Semantic Scholar

 Who You Are:

-You are a hands-on, full stack developer that thrives in a fast-paced environment, is self-directed, a team player, knows how to get things done while still delivering flexible and maintainable code, and is not afraid to take on big challenges and dabble with both UI and algorithmic code.
+You are a hands-on, developer that thrives in a fast-paced environment, is self-directed, a team player, knows how to get things done while still delivering flexible and maintainable code, and is not afraid to take on big challenges and dabble with both UI and algorithmic code.
 If you have a passion for driving quality, improving customer experience and designing maintainable and robust systems, we'd love to talk to you!

 Your Next Challenge: